ajmal017/ISE599_Final_Project_Code/README.md

 # Archive Folder

+## 1. All_prices_10k_features

+In the All_prices_10k_features folder, it contains the dataset for our final combined features model, which include both 10K contents and Stock price features.

 ## 2. Data preprocessing

 In the Data preprocessing folder, it includes the csv files, and code for our data preparation.
-We tried different methods to match our 10K files with the right stock symbol.
+We first extract the CIK for each 10K file and tried to match them with right stock price features.
+We tested different methods to match our 10K files with the right stock symbol.
 The nasdaqlisted and otherlisted were used for first experiment, but finally we found more comprehensive document 'cik_ticker.csv' on the internet.
 Therefore, our 'Final_code_Mapping.ipynb' using the cik_ticker.csv for our final mapping.
 Then we also created a stopword list through observing the frequency of words in random chosen 10K files, which detail code explanation in 'Final_Stop_words.ipynb'

 ##### a. cik_ticker.csv ---- include the correspondend stock symbol with their CIK
 ##### b. nasdaqlisted.txt --- include all of the CIK of companies listed in NASDAQ